 LexisNexis Digital Library Attorney Access: Alumni and members of the Utah Bar can sign up for an account to checkout e-book versions of legal treatises and volumes of the Utah Code Annotated.
 For more information and a complete list of titles, go to https://lawlibrary.byu.edu/information/digital-library-attorney-access/.

-Carrels are available for graduates for bar study.
+Carrels are available to recent graduates who are studying for the bar exam.
 Students who graduate in December are able to continue using the carrel they are currently assigned.
 Students who graduate in April will need to vacate their current carrel and pick a carrel for the summer via the carrel pick website.
-Further instructions regarding carrel picks will be sent to graduates prior to graduation.
+Further instructions regarding carrel picks will be sent to graduating students prior to the end of the semester.

-Graduates are always welcome to contact the reference desk or the law librarians with research questions!
+Graduates are always welcome to contact Reference Services or law librarians with research questions!
 Contact information is available at https://lawlibrary.byu.edu/information/ask-a-librarian/.

 Law Library Checkout Privileges and Document Delivery

-Full checkout privileges last through the end of the August following graduation.
+Full checkout privileges extend through the end of the August following graduation.
 Afterward, graduates can sign up for a Community User account.
 Open the Community User Agreement.

 In addition, we can provide scans of pages from non-circulating materials and email them to you.
 Send the title, author, and page range, along with a link to the book in our library catalog, to Melanie Coleman.
 Please allow 24 hours for turnaround.
 Requests are not processed over the weekend.
 Requests received after 3 p.m. on Friday are processed the following Monday.
 Requests that violate copyright law will not be processed.